 Timetable for Medical School

-Below is a general guideline for most premedical students in a traditional 4-year undergraduate program of study.
-We strongly urge you to receive specific advice throughout your student career from your premedical advisor.
+Below is a general guideline for premedical students in a traditional 4-year undergraduate program of study.
+We strongly urge you to receive specific advice throughout your student career from your academic and premedical advisors.

 - University Chemistry I and II

 - Principles of Biology or Biology for Majors

 - English Composition I and II

 - Get started on other University and College core requirements